 - XL sizes tend to carry more load and offer better handling.
 Hence, if you’ll go with p-metric sizes, they might be a better pick for hauling and towing( XL vs SL tires)

-- Please pay attention to the load range and speed index.
+- Please pay attention to the load index & load range and speed index.
 These metrics are essential if you expect decent tread life

 - There isn’t a bad tire in the market right now, you should just know what to expect from tires